 Limitation on TWC Liability

-NLF: AEL grant recipients must be aware that TWC is liable to the entity in an amount equal to, but not in excess of, the lesser of either the amount of the grant award or the actual allowable costs incurred by the entity in rendering the performance specified in the grant award, subject to the following provisions:
+NLF: AEL grant recipients must be informed that TWC is liable to the grant recipient or its fiscal agent in an amount equal to, but not in excess of, the lesser of either the amount of the grant award or the actual allowable costs incurred by the entity in rendering the performance specified in the grant award, subject to the following provisions:

 The limitations established in the grant award budget.

-TWC is not liable for expenditures unless and until TWC receives a verified statement of obligations and accrued expenditures that is prepared in accordance with the requirements set forth by TWC in AEL Letters and other TWC issuances.
+TWC is not liable for expenditures unless and until TWC receives a verified statement of obligations and accrued expenditures that is prepared in accordance with the requirements set forth by TWC in relevant AEL Letters and other TWC issuances.

 TWC is not liable for expenditures made in violation of the legal authorities cited in the grant award or any other law or regulation applicable to a specific service performed under the grant award.